 Sharon Flanery is a member of Steptoe & Johnson PLLC in its Charleston, West Virginia office, where she chairs the Energy and Natural Resources Department and is a member of the Executive Committee.
 She concentrates her practice in energy and mineral law and has represented major oil and gas, coal, pipeline and hydroelectric companies.
 As a petroleum engineer with both an operating and legal background in the energy industry, Flanery brings real-world experience to her law practice.

-by "The Best Lawyers in America" in the fields of energy, energy
+Recognized by "The Best Lawyers in America" in the fields of energy, energy regulatory,

-regulatory, mining, natural resources and oil and gas law, Flanery is also
+mining, natural resources and oil and gas law, Flanery is also recognized by

 Flanery is a member of the Advisory Committees for both the Statler College of Engineering and Mineral Resources and the College’s Department of Petroleum Engineering.
 She is a past Statler College Outstanding Alumni of the Year and was selected as a guest lecturer by Dean Gene Cilento for the College’s Distinguished Lecture Series.